opencog/atomspace/README.md

 requirements on the system architecture; the AtomSpace and "Atomese" is the current best-effort KR system for satisfying all these various needs in an integrated way.
-It is likely to change, as the various current short-comings and design flaws are corrected.
+It is likely to change, as the various current short-comings, design flaws, performance and scalability issues are corrected.

 The main project site is at http://opencog.org